Music Department Mission

 - Teaching abilities through a study of music education methodology and its application to real-world classroom settings through practicum experiences for those who pursue the BS in Music Education.

-Accredited by the National Association of Schools of Music (NASM).
-Member of NYSSMA (New York State School Music Association), NYSACMP (New York State Association of College Music Programs), Pi Kappa Lambda, the national music honor society.
+The Hartwick College music program is accredited by the National Association of Schools of Music (NASM).
+The Department of Music is a member of NYSSMA (New York State School Music Association), NYSACMP (New York State Association of College Music Programs), and Pi Kappa Lambda, the national music honor society.